QAD6675/gladiator_os/src/bootloader/stage1/README.md

-# Nanobyte OS bootloader: Stage 1
+# gladiator OS bootloader: Stage 1

 The stage1 works in the following way: